RazrFalcon/svgcleaner/README.md

      - [ ] other...
    - [x] Remove presentational attributes from elements inside `clipPath`.
    - [ ] other...
- - [ ] Convert units using specified DPI.
  - [ ] Group elements by the style attributes.
  - [x] Remove `version` attribute.
  - [ ] Remove elements outside the viewbox.